ibm-cloud-docs/openwhisk/bluemix_cli.md

     <dd>The name of the specific credentials within the service that you wish to use.</dd>
 </dl>

 To undertand how to use these flags, see the following example.
-By using the previous `bx wsk service bind` command, assume there were actually two conversation services, and the action default ended up binding the incorrect service/credentials.
-You could rerun the command with the `--instance` and `--keyname` flags to ensure that you bind the correct service to the correct action.
+By using the previous `bx wsk service bind` command, assume there were actually two conversation services, and the Action default ended up binding the incorrect service/credentials.
+You could rerun the command with the `--instance` and `--keyname` flags to ensure that you bind the correct service to the correct Action.
 First, look at what services are available, and what credentials are bound to them.
 If we were to list our services we should see output like the following:

 ```
 bx service list